prabhav/prabhavkhandelwal.com-v6/index.markdown

 <section class="section index__hero" style="max-height: 960px;">
     <article>
         <h3>
 I'm a designer, developer and internet maker.
 Based in Delhi, by way of San Diego, Hong Kong and New York.
-            Currently working as a Product Designer at <a target="_blank" href="https://netlify.com">Netlify</a>, and tinkering with some new ideas.
+Previously worked at Google, Alright Studio & Netlify.
+Currently building a pixel carpentry workshop — <a target="_blank" href="https://pixelcanine.com">pixelcanine</a>
         </h3>

         <img class="hover-img" alt="your intention in question">